Caring for Cyclamens

 What to Do After Cyclamens Stop Blooming

-Most folks just treat cyclamens as disposable holiday plants, similar to poinsettia.
-If you wish to keep your cyclamens growing, here are tips:
+Most folks just treat cyclamens as disposable holiday plants, similar to poinsettias.
+If you wish to keep your cyclamens growing, consider these tips:

 • In early spring, cyclamens naturally stop blooming; leaves will turn yellow as the plants go dormant.
 Gradually reduce water until June and pick off the dead leaves.
 Set the plants outside in partial shade, and water and feed regularly.
 Do not wet the center of the plant.